-Joanne Dickson - Managing Director
+Joanne Dickson - Chief Executive Officer

 I first visited Africa aged 11.
 The holiday was a month long, covered Pretoria, the Kruger National Park, Swaziland and Cape Town and felt like an epic journey coming from small-town England.
 Born in Nottinghamshire, life took a meaningful turn when two years later my parents and I emigrated to South Africa.